About

 Use the search input in the center to find the icon you need.

-On the top part, you have the icon family name.
+The top part displays the icon family name.

-On the middle part you have a preview of the icon itself.
+The middle part displays a preview of the icon itself.

-You can click on each of those 3 parts.
-The top and bottom part will respectivly copy into your clipboard the icon family name and the icon name while clicking on the icon in the middle will copy the icon name with the icon family name, ready to be pasted in your document.
+You can click on each of these 3 parts.
+The top and bottom parts will respectively copy the icon family name and the icon name to your clipboard, while clicking on the icon in the middle will copy the icon name along with the icon family name, ready to be pasted into your document.

 General

-The document is divided in multiple main section.
+The document is divided into multiple main sections.

-• title : define the infos & property of the title section
+• title: Defines the information & properties of the title section.

-• icons : define the nodes of the diagram
+• icons: Defines the nodes of the diagram.

-• notes : define markdown notes in the diagram
+• notes: Defines markdown notes in the diagram.

-• connections : define the links between nodes, groups or notes in the diagram
+• connections: Defines the links between nodes, groups, or notes in the diagram.

-All those sections are optional, default value will be applied to most parameters.
+All these sections are optional; default values will be applied to most parameters.
 You can check the details in the Reference tab.

-Apart from those reserved names, you are free to define any other section name.
+Apart from these reserved names, you are free to define any other section name.

-For exemple, you can define a section named refs to store template objects:
+For example, you can define a section named refs to store template objects:

 refs: